fn2s/gvcamera-style/README.md

 	```bash
 	python web-cam.py -d 2
 	```
 This project was created  and tested under Linux.
-Some efforts reqired to port it to Windows, at least regarding proper v4l2loopback substitution.
+Some efforts required to port it to Windows, at least regarding proper v4l2loopback substitution.